SteelCompendium/data-gen/Draw Steel Rules.md

 The lower worlds lack the energy necessary for such extraordinary technology to function, and so rely on magic to break the rules.

-### On Quintessence
+On Axiom, the Plane of Uttermost Law, the memonek live on a world teeming with complex, inorganic life.
+UNISOL, the Universal Solar League, ensures and protects trade across the upper worlds, defending the star freighters from pirates such as the time raiders and the infamous Sunrunners on their legendary ship the K.R.A.D Fearless.

+Meanwhile, on Proteus, the Sea of Eternal Change, the formless proteans rebelled against the synlirii who once ruled the plane of uttermost chaos, exiling the voiceless talkers to the World Below.
+Now the masters of their world, the proteans take to the stars in their living change-ships, hurling their small fleet against what they perceive as the tyrannical might of UNISOL.

 On Quintessence, the lowest of the upper worlds, proteans and memonek alike rub shoulders with devils, fire dwarves, and even humans in Quintessence’s capital city of Alloy, the City at the Center of the Timescape.
 The Free City of Alloy, also known as the City of Brass, is the gateway to the timescape.
 People traveling to or from the upper and lower worlds meet here to trade goods and information, free from the inflexible laws of UNISOL.

+Traveling downward from Quintessence, one arrives on Orden, the Plane of Gods and Sorcery, highest of the lower worlds where magic rules.
+The gods, forbidden from interfering directly in a world with such a low energy state, rely on saints to enact their will.
+The technology from the upper worlds does not function down here, unless powered by a strong psionic mind, or the miracle mineral prismacore.

+Almost coterminous with Orden is its sister-plane, the World Below, and the Dark Under All.
+This plane of exiles is ruled by A Lie Cloaked In Star’s Silver—the Queen of Night, and the first of the Three Sisters Below.
+The World Below is a land of vast caves and sunless seas.
+There are no stars here, no sky, but only endless caves and warrens.
+Some of those are vast enough to hold entire cities, including Or-Mazaar, the City of the Black Star, from where the Queen of Night rules.

+The power of the World Below wanes, even as the power of Equinox rises.
+Also known as Dusk, this smaller parasitic manifold is home to the exiled shadow elves and ruled by the Queen of Shadows, third of the Three Sisters Below.
+She plots to return her people to their homeland in Orden, and to escape the twisted shadow world.

+The last plane of law, the Seven Cities of Hell, is among the lowest of the lower planes.
+A realm of devils proud of their civilization, the Seven Cities are each ruled by an archduke who schemes to ascend to the Throne of Hell.
+Living in a world of bureaucratic law, the devil denizens of Hell have little interest in the other planes.
+Life is so much more interesting down here.
+The seven dukes of Hell conspired together once, agreeing to create the Order of Desolation, also known as the illriggers.
+Doing so was meant to extend their power into the timescape, and to defend the Seven Cities from the demon hordes below.

+The demons of the Abyssal Waste, the lowest plane, claw and scramble over each other, competing for souls in this heat-blasted desert under a baleful, giant orange sun.
+Mindless collections of organs, claws, and teeth, demons collect souls until they reach sentience, gaining identity and the blessing of memory.
+These demons will do anything to escape upward out of the wasteland, lest they lose their collected souls, lose their identities, and fall into that mindless state called lethe.

+At the center of the Abyssal Waste lies the Necropolitan Ruin, the Last City.
+A great city of the dead, the site is ruled by Khorsekef, once the Infinite Pharaoh of the desert wasteland of Khemhara, now the Ultralich.
+Khorsekef intends to return to Orden and sit once again on his throne in the grand Heliopolis at the center of Khemhara—and he has a plan …

-## THE TIMESCAPE IN YOUR GAME
+### THE TIMESCAPE IN YOUR GAME

-We use the timescape and its medieval fantasyland Orden as the default setting presented in these books.
+We use the timescape and its medieval fantasy land Orden as the default setting presented in these books.
 Doing so makes it easier for us as designers to marry our design with real examples from a real (imaginary) fantasy world.
 We also think it’s easier for you to take the names for places, languages, and gods, and replace them with your own.
+We might reference some hero or villain, saint or god, whose name makes you think, “Well, I don’t have that in my setting.”
+If we do a good job, though, you might be inspired to say, “But that makes me think …” And being inspired is part of the fun!

 If you’re the Director, you can use as many or as few of the details of the timescape as you like.
 You might wish to create your own world within the timescape, or use a setting you’ve created that exists outside of the official MCDM manifolds.
 You can use details from settings published by other companies.
 There are no rules when it comes to world-building.
 Feel free to take what you like from this book and change the rest.
+For example, you might not care for our dwarves having literal stone skin.
+That’s fine.
+You can make them fleshy, stout, bearded folk, or mohawked, barrel-chested punk rockers, or anything else you wish.
+As long as you’re running a heroic fantasy campaign about fighting monsters, then the game’s rules are still likely to serve your narrative even if that narrative deviates from ours.

+If you’re a player, ask your Director about the setting where the game takes place and discuss with them the sort of hero you want to create.
+Maybe you want to play a more traditional gruff and bearded dwarf rather than go all short and stony.
+An open dialogue and honest discussion with your Director can lead to everyone getting what they want out of the game.

 ## MAKING A HERO

 If you’re not the Director, then you create and play one of the main characters in the game’s story—a hero.
 Your hero is a person motivated to fight forces of evil to protect the innocent, but each hero has their own personal reason for doing so.
 You don’t have to be a pure beacon of good.
 Heroes have flaws and are complex, just like people in the real world.
 But your hero should be someone who isn’t afraid to battle monsters for altruistic reasons.
+If you’re only interested in playing a money-grubbing sellsword, you can achieve that with these rules, but you’ll likely be happier playing another game.

+The hero you create will be roleplayed by you.
+Often when referring to your hero, the rules use second-person pronouns (you/your) for shorthand, only making a distinction between you and your hero when that distinction is important.

 ### YOUR FIRST SESSION